sivhollup/get-em-young/PITCHME.md

 - the stuff that weaves together meaning
 - same behaviour in different contexts gives different results
 - computer is stupid (does not have context other than what you give)
+- going straight forwards is ok in context where there are no obstacles
+- going straight where you have obstacles in the way gives different result